tig1795/timog_portfolio/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Hello and welcome to my website!
 My name is Timo, and I'm a data scientist with a passion for solving complex problems using data-driven insights.
 Thank you for visiting, and I look forward to working with you to achieve your data goals!

-interests:
+#interests:
-- Data Science, Analysis and Visualization
+#- Data Science, Analysis and Visualization
-- Machine Learning
+#- Machine Learning
-# - Web Design
+#- Web Design
-- Usability and User Experience
+#- Usability and User Experience

 #education:
 #  courses: